Posted by Written in Blood

 About Written in BloodI was born in Spartanburg, South Carolina on March 4, 1962.
 I guess that makes me old, but I certainly don't feel that way.
 I still play video games and listen to rock and roll music.
 I love movies, especially horror films.
 I have a beautiful wife who is my all time best friend.
 She supports me in everything I do.
 More importantly, she calls me out on my bullshit.
 This blog is dedicated to her for everything she's done for me.

-Posted on 10/22/2012, in Films in the Alien series, Films Released in 1992, Movies, Sci-Fi/Horror Hybrids, Science Fiction Films and tagged A Game of Thrones, Acheron, Alien, Aliens, Avatar (film), Calgon, Carrie Henn, Charles Dance, Charles S. Dutton, chestburster, Curious Case of Benjamin Button, David Fincher, David Giler, facehugger, Fiorina "Fury" 161, Hicks, James Cameron, Lance Henriksen, LV-426, Michael Biehn, Radio Shack, Ridley Scott, Ripley, Ron Jeremy, Underworld, Underworld: Awakening, Y Chromosome, Zodiac, Zodiac Kiler.
+Posted on 10/22/2012, in Movies and tagged A Game of Thrones, Acheron, Alien, Aliens, Avatar (film), Calgon, Carrie Henn, Charles Dance, Charles S. Dutton, chestburster, Curious Case of Benjamin Button, David Fincher, David Giler, facehugger, Fiorina "Fury" 161, Hicks, James Cameron, Lance Henriksen, LV-426, Michael Biehn, Radio Shack, Ridley Scott, Ripley, Ron Jeremy, Underworld, Underworld: Awakening, Y Chromosome, Zodiac, Zodiac Kiler.
 Bookmark the permalink.
 6 Comments.